 An attractive, versatile package

-Though there's nothing remarkably distinct about the Dell Inspiron 13 7000, it's a sturdy device that packs both performance and style.
+Though there's nothing remarkably distinct about the Dell Inspiron 13 7000, there's no denying it's a sturdy device that nigh-perfectly balances the worlds of both performance and style.
 What's best about the Inspiron 13 is its ability to camouflage itself as a conventional laptop.
-Bend that sucker back like you're about to break the screen right off the hinge, though, and you'll be greeted by a flexible tablet design accompanied by shrieks of terror from your colleagues.
+Bend that sucker back like you're about to break the screen right off the hinge, though, and you'll be greeted by a flexible tablet design accompanied by shrieks of terror from surrounding colleagues.

-If you're a student or a hardy at-home worker cranking out last-minute assignments in the wee hours of the night, you'll be delighted to hear that the Inspiron 13 7000's keyboard, at least according to Dell, is waterproof.
+Students and freelancers cranking out last-minute assignments in the wee hours of the night will be delighted to hear that the Inspiron 13 7000's keyboard, at least according to Dell, is indeed waterproof.
 We wouldn't advise, say, resting your steaming hot cup of joe on its alphanumerics, but of course it's a welcome feature.

 Read the full review: Dell Inspiron 13 7000